infiniflow/ragflow/docs/quickstart.md

    ![system model settings](https://github.com/infiniflow/ragflow/assets/93570324/cdcc1da5-4494-44cd-ad5b-1222ed6acc3f)

-> Some of the models, such as the image-to-text model **qwen-vl-max**, are subsidiary to a particular LLM.
-And you may need to update your API key accordingly to use these models.
+> Some models, such as the image-to-text model **qwen-vl-max**, are subsidiary to a specific LLM.
+And you may need to update your API key to access these models.

 ## Create your first knowledge base